singhmuskan552-ux/AI-Governance-Starter-Pack/index.md

 ## 📥 Download v1.0

-Get the release from GitHub Releases: **v1.0.0** (includes all files).
+ Get the complete toolkit (Excel files, templates, and documentation) from the official GitHub Release:

-(Or link directly to your release once live.)
+ 👉 Download v1.0.0

+ All files are included in a single release bundle for easy setup.

 ---

 ## 📸 Screenshots

-*Hero image and a sample screenshot of the Risk Register are included in the repo under `/assets`.*

----
+ Preview the toolkit through the included visuals:

+ Hero banner (cover image)

+ Risk Register preview (Excel scoring layout)

+ All images are available in the /assets folder inside the repository.

 ## 🧭 Roadmap (next)